NethermindEth/juno/docs/blog/2022-06-17-welcome/index.md

 git clone https://github.com/NethermindEth/juno
 ```

-You can install all the dependencies running the next command inside the project folder:
+You can install all the dependencies by running the next command inside the project root folder:

 ```bash
 $ go get ./...